viczcw/Mid-Design-Evaluation-Framework_Round-2/README.md

-# Mid-Design-Evaluation-Framework_3
+# Mid-Design-Evaluation-Guide_Round 2
-The third prototype of the mid-design evaluation framework: Print-Friendly Workbook Format
+This is the mid-design evaluation guide refined based on round 1 Delphi Panelists feedback.